munificent/craftinginterpreters/book/introduction.md

 through fine.

 By the end of part II, we'll have a simple, readable implementation.
 What we won't have is a *fast* one.
-It also leans on Java for managing memory and representing objects.
-But we want to learn how the Java virtual machine *itself* implements those things.
+It also leans on the Java virtual machine's runtime facilities, but we want to learn how Java *itself* implements those things.

 ## The second interpreter

 So in the next part, we'll start all over again, but this time in C. C is the perfect language for understanding how an implementation *really* works, all the way down to the bytes in memory and the code flowing through the CPU.
-It makes explicit the few things Java doesn't: how memory is managed, and how objects are represented.

 A big reason that we're using C is so I can show you things C is particularly good at, but that *does* mean you'll need to be pretty handy with it.
 You don't